aadversteeg/mssqlclient-mcp-server/README.md

 If no connection string is provided, the server will return an error message when attempting to use the tools.

-> Integrated security will not work from a docker container!
+> **Note:** Integrated Security (Windows Authentication) is not supported when running in Docker containers.
+Use SQL Server authentication instead.

 ## Configuring Claude Desktop